DataDoggo215/dsc-phase2-project/README.md

 - **Use our model to help predict house prices.**
 - **Waterfront and View has a large impact on prices.
 If Zillow is interested in buying many homes, avoid homes with these features.**
+- **If Zillow is interested in buying many homes, avoid buying bigger homes.**
 - **Homes closer to Seattle and Redmond more expenisve.
 If Zillow is interested in buying many homes, look around Kent for cheaper homes.**
 - **Examine the houses and see what home buyers value to add to the model, such as fireplaces.**